chase-roohms/chase-roohms.github.io/src/content/blog/criteria-for-automation.md

   <figcaption class="text-center text-sm text-gray-400 mt-2">My Tom & Jerry poster collection</figcaption>
 </figure>

 Last month I spent about 20 minutes writing a Python script using the image processing library [Pillow (PIL)](https://pypi.org/project/pillow/) that would generate the grids for me, and I have used it daily since.
 Putting together the grids in Photoshop used to take me 20 minutes or sometimes even longer, now it takes around 10 seconds.
+You can find the script [here](https://github.com/chase-roohms/poster-tools/blob/main/generate-pretty-display.py).

 ## What's the Difference?
 **Frequency and Complexity.** There are two kinds of processes that *should* be automated: those you perform frequently, and those that are easy to get wrong.